MarvelousJade/restaurant/README.md

 # Project: Dine-In Digital, A Restaurant Ordering System
-- Version 0.5 (submission not open)
+- Version 0.6
+  milestones 1 and 2 open for submission. milestone 2 out for preview

 ## Objective
 In this project, you will build an application that enables waiters to take customer orders for food and drinks and generate a bill upon the order's completion.
 Each bill will have a unique number, and once an order is finalized, the bill will be saved in a separate file named according to its bill number.